-To book your place on this Masterclass, please use the Primary Arts booking platform
+To book your place on this Masterclass, please use the

 Come & Try

 The Primary Arts Come & Try programme offers a series of six evening twilight sessions delivered by the Crafts Council, the national charity for craft.

 Each twilight offers a stand-alone evening of creativity, peer conversations and refreshments, and is designed to support playful exploration, reimagining craft for the classroom as well as for personal enjoyment and enrichment.